Nobar Bathhouse: Architectural plan

 Like the other baths in Iran, Nobar bath has a narrow passage, Sar-beena (where people dressed and undressed), heating centre, water pool and Garm-Khaneh (washing part) which ornamented with brick and tile works.
 Moreover, there were some private bath rooms called Shah-neshin for royal families.

 Restoration

-The restoration of Nobar bath has lasted for 6 years.
-After restoration it equipped and turned to traditional restaurant divided to tree parts and tea house.
+The restoration of Nobar bath has lasted for six years.
+After restoration it was equipped and turned into a traditional restaurant divided into three parts and a tea house.
 In the upstairs Kebabs and other local foods and sweets are served.